sheaves/sheaves.github.io/quotes.md

 > The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
 > - Edsger Dijkstra

+> I like to imagine abstraction (abstractly ha ha ha) as pulling the strings on a marionette.
+The marionette, being "real life," is easily accessible.
+Everyone understands the marionette whether it's walking or dancing or fighting.
+We can see it and it makes sense.
+But watch instead the hands of the puppeteers.
+Can you look at the hand movements of the puppeteers and know what the marionette is doing?
+> ...
+> Imagine it gets worse.
+Much, much worse.
+Imagine that the marionettes we see are controlled by marionettoids we don't see which are in turn controlled by pre-puppeteers which are finally controlled by actual puppeteers.
+> ...
+> I spent years trying to fake puppeteer lingo, but I have officially given up.
+My goal here is to write something that I can understand and remember and talk about with my non-puppeteer friends and family, which will allow me to speak my own language to the puppeteers.
+>
+> - Piper Harron, [*The Equidistribution of Lattice Shapes of Rings of Integers of Cubic, Quartic, and Quintic Number Fields: an Artist’s Rendering*](http://www.theliberatedmathematician.com/wp-content/uploads/2015/11/PiperThesisPostPrint.pdf){:target="_blank"}

 > Mathematics is a process of staring hard enough with enough perseverence at at the fog of muddle and confusion to eventually break through to improved clarity.
 >